ShubJas/JOSAA-2024-Documentation-Implementation/README.md

 ## Code and Data Organization

-- **Code**: All source code is located in the `codes` directory.
-This directory contains subfolders for each round, holding the relevant Jupyter notebooks.
+- **Codes and code overviews**: All source codes and code explinations are located in the respective folders.
+There are folders for each round, holding the relevant Jupyter notebooks and md files for explainations.

-- **Data**: The data for the year 2024, organized round-wise, is stored in the `JoSAA_CSAB_2024` directory.
-Ensure to reference this directory when setting source paths in the notebooks.
+- **Data**: Due to the confidentiality of the data, we have not provided the data in this repository, the data is stored in the database, if u are authorized you can get access.
+While storing the data, make sure to save the data in order and in seperate folders.
+The data should be organized round-wise and stored in their respective directories.
+Ensure to reference the proper directory when setting source paths in the notebooks.
 For undestand schema refer [DATA-SCHEMA](https://github.com/ShubJas/JOSAA-2024-Implementation/blob/main/Data_Table_Schema.md).

 ## Notebooks Overview

-For a detailed explanation of the sequence of notebooks used in the JoSAA allocation process, including the inputs, outputs, and the purpose of each notebook across different rounds, please refer to the [IO.md](./IO.md) file.
+For a detailed explanation of the sequence of notebooks used in the JoSAA/CSAB allocation process, including the inputs, outputs, and the purpose of each notebook across different rounds, please refer to the [IO.md](./IO.md) file.

 The `IO.md` file provides an in-depth overview of the workflow for each round, including the special rounds like CSAB and NEUT.
 It describes the expected inputs and generated outputs for each notebook, as well as the specific role each notebook plays in the allocation process.
 This documentation is essential for understanding the execution flow and ensuring that each step is performed correctly.